alimir1/FajrWake/README.md

 ## Creation of the app

 This is my first fully functional iPhone app that I created.
 Before creating this app, I was taking courses on [iOS Develompent with Swift]((https://teamtreehouse.com/tracks/ios-development-with-swift-20)) through [Treehouse](https://teamtreehouse.com/).
 As I was taking the Treehouse courses, this idea just came to my mind and thus Fajr Wake was created.
-I acknowledge much of the code could have been written differently for more efficiency and that best practices were not always implemented.
-However, to my defence, this is the first darn app that I made OK!
-When I do have time I plan on making changes.
+I acknowledge that much of the code could have been written differently for more efficiency and that best practices were not always implemented.
+Keep in mind that this app was made as I was still learning the basics of iOS development.
+When I have time I plan on making some changes.

-## Acknowledgment
+## Acknowledgments

 [This](prayertimes.org) website was very helpful to me on so many levels.
 I used [this repo](https://github.com/alhazmy13/PrayerTimesSwift) for calculating prayer times.